Adam Fortunate Eagle: California years

-Nordwall began to plan publicity movement involving a boat ride around Alcatraz, and he met with Richard Oakes, a local student activist, at a Halloween party at Tim Findley's house in 1969.
+Fortunate Eagle began to plan publicity movement involving a boat ride around Alcatraz, and he met with Richard Oakes, a local student activist, at a Halloween party at Tim Findley's house in 1969.
 He proposed the date of November 9 during the day and Oakes agreed to get as many students as he could.
-Nordwall took care of providing transportation around the island during the day of November 9.
+Fortunate Eagle took care of providing transportation around the island during the day of November 9.
 However, on the date, none of the ships were there and the press were wary of the Indians all dressed up in their tribal wear.
-Nordwall found a captain who seemed interested in the events of the day and talked him into providing transportation.
-He agreed but said he would not dock on the island, to which Nordwall agreed.
+Fortunate Eagle found a captain who seemed interested in the events of the day and talked him into providing transportation.
+He agreed but said he would not dock on the island, to which Fortunate Eagle agreed.
 Once near shore, Oakes seized the moment and jumped overboard.
-Nordwall stayed behind and watched as Oakes and his band struggled to reach the shore, later having to be rescued by the Coast Guard.
+Fortunate Eagle stayed behind and watched as Oakes and his band struggled to reach the shore, later having to be rescued by the Coast Guard.
 The captain returned to shore a little while later.
-Nordwall was satisfied with just having been around the island because the press took notice.
-Oakes and his fellow students were returned by the Coast Guard, and Nordwall asked if they were ok.
-On the day of the actual takeover and occupation, November 20, 1969, Nordwall was out of town, but on Thanksgiving when everyone was invited to the Island he came riding across the bay standing on the prow of a ship exactly like George Washington, being the only day he was ever on the island during the 19 month Occupation of Alcatraz.
-Although he never lived on the island, Nordwall helped from the shores and was able to assist those on the island and keep the press reporting on the occupation while at the same time bringing to light the plight of the Native Americans.
-Nordwall was still active in Native American affairs after the Alcatraz occupation.
+Fortunate Eagle was satisfied with just having been around the island because the press took notice.
+Oakes and his fellow students were returned by the Coast Guard, and Fortunate Eagle asked if they were ok.
+On the day of the actual takeover and occupation, November 20, 1969, Fortunate Eagle was out of town, but on Thanksgiving when everyone was invited to the Island he came riding across the bay standing on the prow of a ship exactly like George Washington, being the only day he was ever on the island during the 19 month Occupation of Alcatraz.
+Although he never lived on the island, Fortunate Eagle helped from the shores and was able to assist those on the island and keep the press reporting on the occupation while at the same time bringing to light the plight of the Native Americans.
+Fortunate Eagle was still active in Native American affairs after the Alcatraz occupation.
 He served mostly as an unappointed liaison between the Bay Area Council and the press.

-Nordwall later taught Native American studies at California State University, Hayward.
+Fortunate Eagle later taught Native American studies at California State University, Hayward.
 In September 1973, on his way to the International Conference of World Futures, he descended from the plane in Rome in full tribal regalia and claimed the country "by right of discovery" in the manner Columbus had claimed America.
 Invited for an audience with Pope Paul VI, instead of kissing the papal ring, he offered his own ringed hand in return; the Pope grinned and clasped his hand.

-Nordwall filed for bankruptcy and left the Bay Area in 1975 after his pest control business incurred fines for environmental code violations and underpayment of taxes.
+Fortunate Eagle filed for bankruptcy and left the Bay Area in 1975 after his pest control business incurred fines for environmental code violations and underpayment of taxes.